-A permanent move back to Australia is what he favored at the end of the 2015 and brought an early end to his career.
-He still has a great interest in all football (except rugby league) and still is a massive fan of cycling.
+A permanent move back to Australia is what he favoured at the end of the 2015 and brought an early end to his career.
+He still has a great interest in all football (except rugby league) and is still a massive fan of cycling.
 Chipping away at a Sport Development degree at university and being a key writer for the Stanley Street Social is what keeps Campbell busy these days.
 Read about why Campbell retired here.

 Alex kicked off his sporting career in the same way the majority of 10-year-old passionate sportsmen do - by cramming as many different sports as logistically possible into the seven-day week.
 The array of sports eventually narrowed to tennis, where he spent three years pursuing national tournaments and representing Tasmania.
 At the age of 16 Alex found the opportunity to progress to cycling through the TIS development program.
 From here, the very uneducated cyclist spent the coming years learning about the sport and how to race a bike.
 Eventually a collaboration of the TIS and Genesys Wealth Advisors squad (now Isowhey - Swiss Wellness) allowed Alex to progress to the National Under 23 program.
 Here, he spent three years with the program, racing throughout Europe completing multiple nations cup races, the Tour de L'Avenir and a World Championship.